festussabu/my-vscode-configurations/README.md

 20. SQLite Viewer
 21. Codetour(jonathan)-helps us to put notes in the code so later when we look at the code we can understand.
 22. Todo Highligher [# or // or anything according to the file you are in... lets say we are in python then - # TODO: text or FIXIN: text ]
+23. Drawio - flowchars [create a file for this and make sure you end with .drawio extention]
 ------------------------------------------------